 Starting the Coastal Trail Klamath Section

 Note: this is Hike 65 from my all-color 100 Classic Hikes: Northern California, fourth edition.
-Both this hike and a separate hike on the Yurok Loop Trail and Hidden Beach will be in my forthcoming book Hiking the Parks: Redwood National and State Parks (coming out in spring of 2019).
+Both this hike and a separate hike on the Yurok Loop Trail and Hidden Beach are in my book Hiking the Parks: Redwood National and State Parks.

 Start the hike by dropping south 0.1 mile to a trail fork.
 Continuing downhill 0.4 mile to the left brings you to another spectacular vista point and makes a great addition to the trip.
 The main route goes right to head north on the Coastal Trail and descends gently past blue lupines, cow parsnips, and other flowers that bloom in spring and summer.
 You’ll then pass through a small drainage harboring red alder and Sitka spruce, common tree species near the coast.